-Like a tiny classical with with four strings, the uke is tuned to the higher pitches of G-C-E-A in contrast to the guitar’s lower pitched six-strings.
+Like a tiny classical with four strings, the uke is tuned to the higher pitches of G-C-E-A in contrast to the guitar’s lower-pitched six-strings.
 It’s two strings less, but it’s in no way a lesser instrument!
 We’re sure you’ve heard the uke in a broad range of musical genres, including jazz, country music, pop, world music, and rock.

-With its usage of nylon strings, shorter scale length, and smaller body and neck, the ukulele is widely acknowledged as the easiest instrument to play on the planet, no matter what age you are.
-Strum it around the house, sing a song to your friends on your video calls, and when we all get to go out again, take it with you – they barely weigh anything!
+With nylon strings, shorter scale length, and a small body, the ukulele is one of the easiest instruments to play.
+Strum it around the house, sing a song to your friends, or take it anywhere with you – they barely weigh anything!

 Learning a new instrument can sometimes be tough but extremely gratifying.
-But once you’re in the groove, a whole new world awaits – and just you wait till the excitement of new gear hits you!
-You can always place an order online and you’ll have a New Gear Day to put a smile on your face soon!
+But once you’re in the groove, a whole new musical world awaits!